Chesterfield school welcomes back England star and his Spireite brother

 Deputy head Sue Cain has been at the school for 34 years and followed the progress of the pair and their brother Joe who plays for Buxton.
 She said: “We are so proud of them.
 They were excellent pupils.”

 Harry presented a signed Leicester City shirt to the school.
-Laurence gave a signed Chesterfield shirt to avid fan Luke Briddon, 10.
+Laurence gave a signed Chesterfield shirt to avid fan Luke Briddon, a pupil in Year 10.